SEIR-11-08/project-zero/README.md

 ### Extras
 * Animate your pet across the screen while it's alive.
 Check out using [jQuery](https://jquery.com/) to animate your pet with jQuery's [animate method](https://api.jquery.com/animate/).
 * Morph your pet at certain ages.
-* Have your tamagotchi give birth to baby tamagotchi...
+* Have your Tamagotchi give birth to baby Tamagotchi...
 * ...with special powers (extend the class)!
-* Add an `excercise()` method to your tamagotchi, that affects certain properties
+* Add an `exercise()` method to your Tamagotchi, that affects certain properties
 * Add anything you can think of... use your imagination!